 Satisfactory academic progress standards for financial aid recipients

 Federal regulations require the University to establish, publish and apply standards to monitor a student's progress toward completion of their degree program.
 If students fail to meet these standards, they will be placed on financial aid warning or suspension.
-Students will be required to file a Student Financial Aid eligibility application every term.
+Students will be required to file a Student Financial Aid eligibility application.

 Immediate Academic Suspension (Hold: OV)

 Students with a first-term GPA below 1.00 are subject to immediate suspension.
 This includes new transfer students to CLA.
 Students are encouraged to seek academic advisement from the CLA Advising & Academic Services office regarding future academic plans.